Struct rustc_data_structures::bitvec::BitMatrix

 This is used when computing transitive reachability because if

-you have an edge write -> read
+you have an edge write -> read, because in that case

-can reach everything that read
+write can reach everything that read can (and

 potentially more).